JohnBobSmith/john_tile_engine/README.md

 Welcome to the repository for John's Tiling Engine, or JTE.

 Backstory:
-I was very frustrated with the lack of a proper tiling engine for 2D video games.
-A lot of excellent game engines/framework also lack a scene graph, something I will be impleneting shortly.
+I was very frustrated with the lack of a proper tiling engine support for 2D video games.
+So I've decided to make a simple tiling engine myself.
-I also dislike the fact that there are no decent world/map editors.
-I may implement one of those too.
-We'll see, but lets not get ahead of ourselves.
-This specific project aims to be a simple and awesome way to get started with making 2D levels.
-It is not meant to be a complete game engine at this time.

 To compile this, you will need: